Hardcore Justice (2021)

 The 2021 Hardcore Justice was a professional wrestling event produced by Impact Wrestling.
 It took place on April 10, 2021 at the Skyway Studios in Nashville, Tennessee, and aired exclusively on Impact Plus.
-It was the twelfth event under the Hardcore Justice chronology, the first to be held since the 2015 event, and the first purchase-only event since the 2012 event.
+It was the 12th event under the Hardcore Justice chronology, the first to be held since the 2015 event, and the first purchase-only event since the 2012 event.

 Nine matches were contested at the event.
 In the main event, Violent By Design (Eric Young, Deaner, Joe Doering and Rhino) defeated Team Dreamer (Eddie Edwards, Rich Swann, Willie Mack and Trey Miguel) in an eight-man Hardcore War match.
 In other prominent matches, Deonna Purrazzo successfully retained her Impact Knockouts Championship against Jazz in an Old School Rules Title vs. Career match, where Jazz had to retire from in-ring competition, and Tenille Dashwood won a Weapons match to become the number one contender for the Knockouts Championship.

+The event garnered mixed reviews from critics, praising the three-way tag team opening bout, the Knockouts title match, and the Hardcore War main event, but were critical of the show's length and stale hardcore stipulations.